zero64801/koboldcpp-rocm/README.md

 ```
 After running this command you can launch Koboldcpp from the current directory using `./koboldcpp` in the terminal (for CLI usage, run with `--help`).

+## MacOS (Precompiled Binary)
+- PyInstaller binaries for Modern ARM64 MacOS (M1, M2, M3) are now available! **[Simply download and run the MacOS binary](https://github.com/LostRuins/koboldcpp/releases/latest)**
+- Alternatively, or for older x86 MacOS computers, you can clone the repo and compile from source code, see Compiling for MacOS below.

 ## Run on Colab
 - KoboldCpp now has an **official Colab GPU Notebook**!
 This is an easy way to get started without installing anything in a minute or two.
 [Try it here!](https://colab.research.google.com/github/LostRuins/koboldcpp/blob/concedo/colab.ipynb).
 - Note that KoboldCpp is not responsible for your usage of this Colab Notebook, you should ensure that your own usage complies with Google Colab's terms of use.